Competition year :

 The Fonds reserves the right to refuse any request that is not adequately justified.

 2.3 Citizenship and residence

-To be eligible to apply for a postdoctoral fellowship, applicants must provide proof that they lived in have a Régie d’assurance maladie du Québec (RAMQ) card* that is valid at the competition deadline or proof of application for a RAMQ card and that the new card will be valid at the competition deadline.
+To be eligible to apply for a postdoctoral fellowship, applicants must provide proof that they lived in Québec for 6 months of the 7 months prior to the competition deadline or have a Régie d’assurance maladie du Québec (RAMQ) card* that is valid at the competition deadline or proof of application for a RAMQ card and that the new card will be valid at the competition deadline.